-The accounting officers is of the update, based on the information and evaluations given by management, but the spotence internal control provides maximum accounting that the based in order the probability of the spotence financial tabenenets, However, any spatem of internal financial control can be index to the the probability of the spotence anginest maked matabasever of effect.
+The accounting officer is of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
+However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or deficit.

-The accounting officer has reviewed the municipality's cash flow forecast for the year to 30 June 2024 and, in the light of this review and the current financial position, he is adapted that the municipality has or has access to adequate resources to confinue in operational existing of the foreseased buttor.
+The accounting officer has reviewed the municipality's cash flow forecast for the year to 30 June 2024 and, in the light of this review and the current financial position, he is satisfied that the municipality has or has access to adequate resources to continue in operational existence for the foreseeable future.

-Although the accounting officer is primarily responsible for the financial affairs of the municipality, he is supported by the municipality's external auditors.
+Although the accounting officer is primarily responsible for the financial affairs of the municipality. he is supported by the municipality's external auditors.